 Since their arrival, this has been the goal of Shaun and Deshni: to lead and love the people of the community just as Christ does.
-They started Cornerstone International Church in an effort to give the “sheep” in the community of Norwich a place to gather and grow in Christ.
+They started Cornerstone City Church in an effort to give the “sheep” in the community of Norwich a place to gather and grow in Christ.
 And it has been from the moment they opened the doors.

 The Pillays have set up “proclamation points” around the city—locations where they can share the gospel and study the Bible with Norwich residents.
 Shaun’s most recent Bible study meets in a local barbershop owned by a former drug dealer.
 One by one, Pillay is transforming the city of Norwich.